Intertidal Zones

 Lesson

-Society alters the terrain to suit human needs.
-Those places in which a people finds necessities upon which to thrive will at first alter their surroundings.
-Only after much time and experience will some learn --after their use of resources is diminished or made more expensive by the limitations imposed on any society by the physical and biological conditions which sustain these fisheries, or forestry resources that serve as a source of wealth or necessary commodities.
-There are no better examples of this than the Grand Banks fisheries and their decline from over fishing, or the crash of Pacific Salmon numbers due to deforestation and dams for hydroelectricity.
+Only with the passage of much time and experience will some people and societies learn –after their use of resources is diminished or made more expensive – to restore resources.
+These expenses accumulate because of the many limitations imposed on any society by the physical and biological conditions which sustain fisheries, or forestry resources that serve as a source of wealth or necessary commodities.

 Coastal America Program